wqking/metapp/doc/registered_items.md

 TargetType getTarget() const;
 ```

 Returns the underlying data. `TargetType` is a placeholder here, it's different in different classes.
-For example, `TargetType` is `const Variant &` in `RegisteredCallable`, which is the `callable`.
+For example, `TargetType` is `const Variant &` in `MetaItem`, which is the `callable`.

 <a id="a4_3"></a>
 #### Implicitly type convert